All Collections

 3. Design Your Print Graphics

-Export the template (Email, AirDrop, etc.) to a computer so you can open it in your graphics editing program.
+2. Export the template (Email, AirDrop, etc.) from your Camera Roll to a computer so you can open it in your graphics editing program.

-In your graphics editing program, start with the same graphics and elements from your digital overlay and/or background, adjust for print differences (i.e, the padding adjustments you made, or for side-by-side photo strips).
+3. In your graphics editing program, start with the same graphics and elements from your digital overlay and/or background.
+You can then adjust the graphic elements to accommodate for the reformatted print layout.

 Be careful to design within the red borders that appear on the layout.
 Any graphic elements that appear outside of the red border will be cut off from your prints.

-Save the newly designed print graphic and upload it to the print panel for your preset (be sure to remove the template you uploaded to design around before saving).
+4. Save the newly designed print graphic and upload it to the print panel for your preset.
+Be sure to remove the template you uploaded to design around before saving.

 4. Make Another Test Print